 We are a community run initiative to facilitate networking learning and sharing.
 We aim to bring you an ongoing series of pop-up festivals with workshops, talks, screenings, and meet-up sessions taking place on a regular basis in different locations.
 You can meet our lovely team of dedicated volunteers here, and if you like to get involved yourself, check out the Get Involved section.

 Íde is a true sustainarian and founding mother of the Zero Waste Festival.
 Her journey towards living more sustainably started back in 2016, which she declared to be her personal buy-nothing-new-year.
-Ever since, she graduated to be a renown Zero Waste lifestyle expert and also is the co-owner of Bring Your Own, the first Zero Waste stall touring the markets of Dublin and its surroundings.
-However, Íde is most passionate about sustainable clothing and capsule wardrobes, which you will see when you check out her blog.
+Ever since, she graduated to be a renown Zero Waste lifestyle expert and also is the co-owner of Bring Your Own, the first Zero Waste stall touring the markets of Dublin and its surroundings (which has now graduated into a consultancy firm).
+She tried her hand at blogging on various zero waste related topics, tracking her Buy Nothing New Year, living on a low budget and moving towards a more sustainable wardrobe blog, but has now switched over to tracking her efforts on Instagram.

 Celia has been involved with the Zero Waste Festival team from the beginning and is mainly responsible to organise the info stands at our festivals.
 Together with Mies, she also runs the Zero Waste Dublin Meetup, is a member of the Dublin CSA (Community Supported Agriculture), and volunteers at the package-free section of the Dublin Food Coop.
 You can follow her Zero Waste adventures on her Instagram and her own blog.
 Her biggest enemy is disposable plastic and her favourite zero waste gadget is a jam jar.
 In “real life”, she is trying hard to finish her PhD in Environmental Engineering.